 Designed and built by Q-bital, the mobile room provides an anaesthetic room, operating room, two bed first-stage recovery area, staff changing room and utility areas.
 A specially-constructed corridor and ramps join the main body of the hospital to the unit and ensure a seamless journey for the patient.

 Q-bital laminar flow room facilities offer HEPA-filtered environmental air that conforms to Grade A EUGMP, with up to 600 air changes per hour passing over the patient, and 25 fresh air changes.

 Simon Squirrell, Q-bital Regional Manager UK North, explained: “We are pleased to be continuing to work alongside Dudley Group NHS Foundation Trust on this ongoing project.

-“We’re delighted the unit has helped the Trust during its initial period of refurbishment of its orthopaedic facilities and that the mobile theatre returning to the site later in 2019 and into 2020 will continue to help ensure patients receive the best possible experience and shortest possible wait for their procedure.
+“We’re delighted the unit has helped the Trust during its initial period of refurbishment of its orthopaedic facilities and that the mobile room returning to the site later in 2019 and into 2020 will continue to help ensure patients receive the best possible experience and shortest possible wait for their procedure.

 “Our laminar flow rooms provide everything that is required in a high-quality clinical environment including HEPA-filtered environmental air.
 This means that any procedures which would normally have been carried out in a permanent room can be undertaken in the mobile operating room.”